joshembling/laragenie/README.md

 You will need to end all questions with `--ai` to force AI useage e.g. `Tell me about how Users are saved to the database --ai`.

 Once this is saved, the next time this identical question is asked, the command will always attempt to fetch from the database first.
 You can toggle these paramaters off if you don't want anything to be saved.

+Answers can be generated in text form with code examples.
+You will also see the cost of each response (in US dollars) to keep close track of the expense.

 #### Index files